 One type of surgery that is used to correct DORV is called intraventricular repair.
 With intraventricular repair, surgeons create a tunnel (called a baffle).
 The baffle is created through the VSD and connects the aorta to the left ventricle.

-Another type of surgery is called an arterial switch.
-As the name suggests, the surgery reverses the positions of the arteries, so that the pulmonary artery is connected to the right ventricle, and the aorta is connected to the left ventricle.
+Another type of surgery is called an arterial switch, to reverse the positions of the arteries, so that the pulmonary artery is connected to the right ventricle, and the aorta is connected to the left ventricle.
 Any VSDs are also closed during this surgery.